Trance (2013 film)

 Trance is a 2013 psychological thriller film directed by Danny Boyle with a screenplay by Joe Ahearne and John Hodge from a story by Ahearne.
-It stars James McAvoy, Vincent Cassel, and Rosario Dawson.
-The world premiere of the film was held in London on 19 March 2013.
+It stars James McAvoy, Vincent Cassel and Rosario Dawson.
+The world premiere of the film was held in London on 19 March 2013, and was released in the United Kingdom on 27 March.
+It received generally positive reviews from critics and grossed $24 million.